 Best Sides to Pair with BBQ Sausage & Bean Salad

-To complement the rich and smoky flavors of the salad, opt for light, fresh accompaniments that add balance without overwhelming the palate.
+To go with the rich and smoky flavors of the salad, opt for light, fresh accompaniments that add balance without overwhelming the palate (think citrus-based dressings for brightness).
 These side dishes also bring variety in texture and temperature to the table.

-- Grilled Corn on the Cob – Sweet and slightly charred corn enhances the smoky notes of the sausage.
+- Grilled Corn on the Cob - Sweet and slightly charred corn enhances the smoky notes of the sausage, especially when brushed with butter and grilled over direct heat until lightly charred.

 - Fresh Green Salad - A crisp leafy green salad with lemon or vinaigrette dressing adds refreshing contrast.

-- Crusty Artisan Bread – Ideal for scooping up salad bites or making open-faced sandwiches.
+- Crusty Artisan Bread - Ideal for scooping up salad bites or making open-faced sandwiches (pair with pulled-pork sandwich salad ideas for BBQ sides).

-- Roasted Sweet Potatoes – Their natural sweetness pairs beautifully with smoky sausage.
+- Roasted Sweet Potatoes - Their natural sweetness goes well with smoky sausage.

 - Coleslaw - Creamy, tangy slaw adds crunch and coolness.